Dafna: History

 In 1947, it had a population of 600.
 During early 1947 Palmach Officer Moshe Kelman was ordered by the Haganah High Command to supervise the execution and burial of a Jew accused of collaborating with the British.
 The execution took place at Kibbutz Dafna.

 After the 1948 Palestine war, Dafna took over part of the land belonging to the newly depopulated Palestinian village of Al-Sanbariyya.

 According to a 1949 book by the Jewish National Fund, Dafna along with other border settlements of Dan and Kfar Szold held off the Syrian and Lebanese forces during the 1948 Arab-Israeli war.
 However, the settlement was often bombarded and was said to have suffered heavy damage.

 The fictional kibbutz Gan Dafna, its name presumably a nod to the real-life kibbutz Dafna, figures prominently in Leon Uris's book Exodus, as the hometown of the protagonist Ari Ben Caanan.

-1997 Israeli helicopter disaster
+1997 helicopter disaster

 On 4 February 1997, at approximately 19:00, two "Yasur" Sikorsky CH 53 helicopters carrying 73 soldiers and loaded with ammunition collided in mid-air over She'ar Yashuv.
 One of the helicopters smashed into an open field near the cemetery of Dafna.
 It is believed that this accident increased the pressure on the IDF to withdraw its forces from Lebanon, finally done in May 2000.

-Today a monument next to the cemetery of Dafna commemorates the 73 fallen soldiers.
-The monument consists of 73 obelisks and a running stream of water that leads, via a path of glass and stone to a huge tree whose leaves symbolize the names of those killed in the disaster.
-It is visited by many Israelis throughout the year.